 Skip to contents

-spanishoddata is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Ministry of Transport and Sustainable mobility of Spain (Secretaría de Estado de Transportes, Movilidad y Agenda Urbana 2024).
+spanishoddata is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Ministry of Transport and Sustainable Mobility of Spain (Secretaría de Estado de Transportes y Movilidad Sostenible 2024).

 It supports the two versions of the Spanish mobility data that consists of origin-destination matrices and some additional data sets.
 The first version covers data from 2020 and 2021, including the period of the COVID-19 pandemic.
 The second version contains data from January 2022 onwards and is updated monthly on the fifteenth of each month.
 Both versions of the data primarily consist of mobile phone positioning data, and include matrices for overnight stays, individual movements, and trips of Spanish residents at different geographical levels.
 See the package website and vignettes for v1 and v2 data for more details.